Blog Image

 • Analytics

 As a beginner, begin broad.
 Learn a course that covers everything.
-You can always dive deep in one area afterwards—say, Facebook Ads or SEO—after you discover your interest.
+You can always dive deeper into one area afterwards—like Facebook Ads or SEO—once you discover your interest.

 3. Immerse Yourself in the Curriculum

-This is the reality: many people select a course simply because the brand name sounds impressive or the ad itself was neat-looking.
-But that's not sufficient.
+This is the reality: many people select a course simply because the brand name sounds impressive or the advertisement looks appealing.
+But that’s not enough.

-• A good course should leave you with actual skills, not theories.
+A good course should help you gain real skills, not just theoretical knowledge.
 Look for:

 • Actual campaign-building exercises